AntoniosBarotsis/Blog/content/posts/PoSharp/index.md

 If the code seems weird to you then worry not for there are [docs](https://github.com/pijuskri/Po-Sharp/blob/master/docs/Guide.md) about it.

-I am not sure if this is a common thing under other languages or maybe under a different name but I have been doing a lot of C# lately and there is this concept of "fluent" syntax which essentially is code that is very intuitive and easy to read, almost like reading plane
+I am not sure if this is a common thing under other languages or maybe under a different name but I have been doing a lot of C# lately and there is this concept of "fluent" syntax which essentially is code that is very intuitive and easy to read, almost like reading plain
 English.
 I was heavily inspired by [Fluent Assertions](https://fluentassertions.com/introduction) and I want to add/change some stuff on the
 Veritas interface to make it a little more like it as I really like using it, I believe you can already see that it heavily inspired
 Veritas' design.